GaneshRajuGalla/Resume/README.md

   _Hype is a Canda Based Social Media Application._

   _Responsibilities_:
-    - Viper architecture from the ground up.
+    - Developed the app from the ground up using the VIPER architecture.
-    - UI Integration and Functionality Implementation.
+    - UI integration and functionality implementation using UIKit and RxSwift.
-    - API Integration.
+    - API integration with reactive handling using RxSwift.
-    - Third-party Integration.
+    - Integrated third-party services such as Firebase Analytics, Crashlytics, and Mixpanel.
-    - Business logic.
+    - Business logic implementation with a focus on scalability and maintainability.
-    - Code review.
+    - Conducted code reviews to ensure adherence to best practices and code quality.
-    - Bug Fixing.
+    - Bug fixing and continuous improvement of the application.
-    - Continuous Integration.
+    - mplemented background tasks using BackgroundTasks API.

-  _Stack_: UIKit, AVFoundation, LocalAuthentication, BackgroundTasks, Contacts, Network, UserNotifications, WebKit, Alamofire, AWSS3, DataCache, Firebase/Analytics, Firebase/Crashlytics, IQKeyboardManager, Kingfisher, SVProgressHUD, NotificationCenter, Mixpanel, Viper, Source Tree, Postman, Jira, Figma, GitLab, CocoaPods, X-Code 14. x.
+  _Stack_: UIKit, RxSwift , AVFoundation, LocalAuthentication, BackgroundTasks, Contacts, Network, UserNotifications, WebKit, Alamofire, AWSS3, DataCache, Firebase/Analytics, Firebase/Crashlytics, IQKeyboardManager, Kingfisher, SVProgressHUD, NotificationCenter, Mixpanel, Viper, Source Tree, Postman, Jira, Figma, GitLab, CocoaPods, X-Code 14. x.

 <br/>